aws-samples/serverless-patterns/msk-lambda-schema-avro-java-sam/README.md

 ## Test the sample application

 Once the Lambda functions are deployed, you can test the application by invoking the producer Lambda function, which generates Avro-formatted messages to the MSK topic.
-The consumer Lambda function will then automatically process these messages.
+The consumer Lambda function automatically processes these messages.

-### Invoke the producer Lambda function using the AWS SAM CLI
+### Invoke the producer Lambda function

 You can invoke the producer Lambda function using AWS SAM CLI with the following command: